andizimmerer/andizimmerer.github.io/content/posts/rapidjson-cmake/index.md

 Last time I used it, I wanted to include it with [CMake](https://cmake.org/).
 However, I struggled a little with it.
-So this post will firstly serve as a reminder for me and secondly make you hopeuflly struggle less than me.
+So this post will firstly serve as a reminder for me and secondly make you hopefully struggle less than me.

 # Project Layout